Outline of fungi

+The following outline is provided as an overview of and topical guide to fungi and mycology:

 Fungi – "Fungi" is plural for "fungus".
 A fungus is any member of the group of eukaryotic organisms that includes unicellular microorganisms such as yeasts and molds, as well as multicellular fungi that produce familiar fruiting forms known as mushrooms.
 Biologists classify these organisms as a kingdom, Fungi, the second highest taxonomic rank of living organism beneath the Eukaryota domain; other kingdoms include plants, animals, protists, and bacteria.
 One difference that places fungi in a different kingdom is that their cell walls contain chitin, unlike the cell walls of plants, bacteria and some protists.
 Similar to animals, fungi are heterotrophs, that is, they acquire their food by absorbing dissolved molecules, typically by secreting digestive enzymes into their environment.
 Growth is their means of mobility, except for spores (a few of which are flagellated), which may travel through air or water.
 Fungi function as the principal decomposers in ecological systems.